StackStorm/st2docs/docs/source/reference/content_version.rst

 Running a specific version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this case we specify that we want to use git tag ``v0.2.0`` which matches the same pack version.
+In this case we specify that we want to use git tag ``v0.2.0`` which matches the same pack version:

 .. sourcecode:: bash